bzitzer/Personal/README.md

-# DarkMatter
+# DM-Aspen
-Repository for material related to ongoing VERITAS analysis related to dark matter.
+Repository for material related to ongoing VERITAS analysis related to dark matter and astroparticle projects.